A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Discussion

 Power balance is an often researched topic in power exhaust, as more than 90\% of $P_{SOL}$ must be dissipated in various reactor concepts \cite{DEMO-Zohm}.
 However, power balance studies often indicate that less than 90\% of $P_{SOL}$ can be accounted for \cite{EAST-90}.
 Due to the increased area over which the power loading from the neutral atoms to the wall is spread, the plasma power losses from plasma-molecule interactions - which can be tens of percent of $P_{SOL}$ - may not be well diagnosed in such power balance studies.
 This could explain part of the reason why obtaining power balance is challenging in fusion devices. \\

 Reactors will operate at higher power and density conditions, where mean-free-paths of neutrals are reduced.
 However, a deeply detached long-legged divertor, with strong neutral baffling, will still have a significant neutral buffer \cite{BobK,Verhaegh2024}.
 Whether the importance of plasma-molecular interactions extends to reactor designs is unknown and requires further study.
 However, given the impact plasma-chemistry can have on reactor-scaled simulations \cite{Verhaegh2024}, it is likely that elastic plasma-molecule collisions play a key role in reactors with strongly/tightly baffled long-legged divertors.
-This is particularly true for volumetric momentum losses, which are required in a reactor and primarily delivered by plasma-molecule collisions as indicated in this work.
+This is because, while power losses resulting from plasma-molecule interaction, although significant, are relatively small compared to pre-detachment losses; and heat deposition from neutrals is unlikely to decrease (and may even increase) as a result of plasma-neutral interaction, we do see in this work that such collisions bring about large volumetric momentum losses.
+Such momentum losses are critical in detachment to reduce ion target flux and prevent the collapse of upstream density.\\

 This suspicion is consistent with SOLPS-ITER modelling of long-legged, tightly baffled divertors for reactors.
-Investigating the momentum balance of characteristic STEP simulations \cite{Ryoko-STEP, Hudoba-STEP} suggests the momentum loss driven by plasma-molecule collisions is either significant or dominant, depending on the level of detachment, consistent with the MAST-U results.\\
+Investigating the momentum balance of characteristic STEP simulations \cite{Ryoko-STEP, Hudoba-STEP} suggests that the momentum loss driven by plasma-molecule collisions is either significant or dominant, depending on the level of detachment, consistent with the MAST-U results.\\